 There is also great, free hosting for your Sphinx docs: Read The Docs.
 Use it.
 You can configure it with commit hooks to your source repository so that rebuilding your documentation will happen automatically.

-Comments clarify code and begin with a hash (#).
+Comments clarify the code and they are added with purpose of making the code easier to understand.
+In Python, comments begin with a hash (number sign) (#).

 In Python, docstrings describe modules, classes, and functions: